GenASiS: General Astrophysical Simulation System. II. Self-gravitating Baryonic Matter: Tests

 is the eccentricity.
 For the exterior, the quantities $I'$, $A'_1$, and $A'_3$ are given by the same expressions with $a_1$ and $a_3$ replaced by $a'_1$ and $a'_3$, where the latter are given by

 with $i = 1$ or $i = 3$, and $\lambda ( r_\perp, z )$ is the positive solution of the quadratic equation

 A sphere is the special case $R = a_1 = a_3$ with potential

 Figure \ref{Fig:OblateSpheroid_Solution_Error} depicts three-slices of the potential computed with \genasis\ and its relative error for a strongly oblate spheroid of eccentricity $e = 0.9$ and constant density $\rho=10^{-3}$ (and therefore $S = 4 \pi \rho$ in Equation~(\ref{eq:PoissonEquation}) for $G=1$) and total mass $M = 1$; this corresponds to semi-major axis $a_1 \approx 8.182$ and semi-minor axis $a_3 \approx 3.566$.
 The relative error for each cell is computed using Equation~(\ref{eq:L1error}) but without the summation in both the numerator and denominator.
+This error in the numerical solution exhibits a regular pattern with polar-angle dependence.
+This pattern arises because the multipole expansion of the potential is truncated at a finite maximum degree $ L $; the dominant residual therefore carries the angular structure of the next higher-order terms (primarily associated with $ P_{L+1}(\cos\theta) $ and $ P_{L+2}(\cos\theta) $).
+In this case with $L = 12$ and symmetry between the upper and lower halves, the pattern corresponds to $P_{14}(\cos\theta)$.

 To measure the convergence of the Poisson solver, in the left panel of Figure \ref{Fig:Spheroids_Convergence} we plot the $L_1$ error of the potential as a function of resolution for $L=20$ for homogeneous spheroids with $e = 0.0, 0.3, 0.6, 0.9$ while keeping the density $\rho = 10^{-3}$ and mass $M=1$ fixed.
 The solid and dashed black lines are references for first- and second-order convergence respectively.
 We observe that increasing resolution only initially improves the solution before plateauing, after which increased $L$ may be needed for increased resolution to be effective.
 The right panel plots the $L_1$ error as function of $L$ for $N_\theta = 384$ (corresponding to $1/ \Delta r_\mathrm{min} = 1200$).
 Increasing $L$ improves the solutions of the oblate spheroids before plateauing, after which increased resolution may be needed for increased $L$ to be effective.